MicrosoftMichelle/ProjectRecycle/README.md

 > ```python
 > # iothub_client_telemetry_run()

 > Uncomment it out (remove that hashtag at the front).
 Save the script and run it.
-Now move your Raspberry Pi around, put a little pressure on it (but don't bully it too much), make it into the sun or into a dark corner.
+Now move your Raspberry Pi around, put a little pressure on it (but don't bully it too much), take it into the sun or into a dark corner.
 Then what I do is turn my Stream Analytics job off because it can rack up quite a bit on my Azure bill if I leave it switched on (learnt this the hard way unfortunately).

 > Using Azure Data Studio or the Query editor in Azure SQL DB, I can run a simple:
 > ```SQL